 - J.M.
 Vicent-Luna, S. Apergi, S. Tao, Efficient Computation of Structural and Electronic Properties of Halide Perovskites Using Density Functional Tight Binding: GFN1-xTB Method, J. Chem.
 Inf.
 Model.
 (2021).

-- J. Zhang*, R. Li*, S. Apergi*; G. Brocks; Y. Zhao; S. Tao, X. Zhang, Multi-functional molecule engineered SnO2 for efficient and lead-locked perovskite solar cells with high efficiency and reduced lead leakage, Solar RRL(2021).
+- J. Zhang*, R. Li*, S. Apergi*; G. Brocks; Y. Zhao; S. Tao, X. Zhang, et al. Multifunctional molecule engineered SnO2 for perovskite solar cells with high efficiency and reduced lead leakage, Solar RRL(2021).

 - S. Apergi, G. Brocks, S. Tao, Tuning the Electronic Levels of NiO with Alkali Halides Surface Modiers for Perovskite Solar Cells, Physical Review Materials, 4, 085403 (2020).

 - Y. Guo*, S. Apergi*, N. Li, M. Chen, C. Yin, Z. Yuan, F. Gao, F. Xie, G. Brocks, S. Tao, N. Zhao, Phenylalkylammonium passivation enables perovskite light emitting diodes with record high-radiance operational lifetime: the chain length matters, Nature Communications, 12:644(2021).